 From great suffering, empathy

 The money was sent to Ireland through the General Irish Relief Committee of the City of New York.
-In May of that year, its chairman, Myndert Van Schaick, wrote to Ireland’s Central Relief Committee of the Society of Friends that $145,000 had been raised for the Irish people.
+In May of that year, its chairman, Myndert Van Schaick, wrote to Ireland’s Central Relief Committee of the Society of Friends that US$145,000 had been raised for the Irish people.
 He singled out Choctaws for their “cheerful aid in this good cause, though they are separated from you by many miles of land and an ocean’s breadth.”

 Historians say the Choctaws’ generosity reflected a tendency among those who have the least to give.
 Often they are the ones that give the most, because of an empathy for others born of personal suffering.
 Ireland’s Society of Friends, which functioned as an early international humanitarian aid organization, described the donation as “the voice of benevolence from the Western wilderness of the Western Hemisphere.”

 Flash forward to 2020, and Irish families are repaying that generosity in kind by aiding Native Americans.
-Many of the donors — more than a few gave exactly $170 — cited a desire to honor the 1847 donation.
+Many of the donors — more than a few gave exactly US$170 — cited a desire to honor the 1847 donation.
 Ireland, too, has been suffering in the pandemic, with more than 23,000 COVID-19 cases and 1,467 deaths.

 “Paying forward a favor from the Choctaw.
-Here’s hoping the Navajo and Hopi will be prosperous enough in the future to pay it forward to someone else in need,” one donor, Paul Colclough, wrote in explaining the $100 he gave for the GoFundMe coronavirus fundraiser for Navajo and Hopi families.
+Here’s hoping the Navajo and Hopi will be prosperous enough in the future to pay it forward to someone else in need,” one donor, Paul Colclough, wrote in explaining the US$100 he gave for the GoFundMe coronavirus fundraiser for Navajo and Hopi families.

-“In our hour of need, during the Irish Famine of the 1840s, the Choctaw people helped keep some of my ancestors alive,” another donor, Pat O’Brien, wrote about his $50 contribution.
+“In our hour of need, during the Irish Famine of the 1840s, the Choctaw people helped keep some of my ancestors alive,” another donor, Pat O’Brien, wrote about his US$50 contribution.
 “I am grateful.
 Thank you.”

 The aid for the Irish famine is an early example of the uses of international organizations, which date to a European treaty more than two centuries ago to oversee ship tolls, towpaths and trade disputes on the Rhine River.
 The fledging river administration created by the Treaty of 15 October 1804 between the French Empire and Holy Roman Empire of the German Nation evolved into the Central Commission for the Navigation of the Rhine.